astroML/astroML/README.rst

 - Scipy_ >= 0.7
 - Scikit-learn_ >= 0.10
 - Matplotlib_ >= 0.99
-- PyFITS_ >= 3.0.
+- AstroPy_ > 0.2.5
-  PyFITS is a python reader for Flexible Image Transport System (FITS) files, based on cfitsio.
-Several of the dataset loaders require pyfits.
+  AstroPy is required to read Flexible Image Transport System (FITS) files, which are used by several datasets.

 This configuration matches the Ubuntu 10.04 LTS release from April 2010, with the addition of scikit-learn.